rmakara/blog-jekyll/_posts/2022-03-28-Shape-Up-Introduction.md

 * Thank you, [Surfer SEO Team](https://surferseo.com/), for the environment, your support and ideas in playing around with various methods within Shape Up.
 * Thank you, [Lucjan Suski](https://www.linkedin.com/in/lucjansuski), for coming up with the idea for Shape Up's implementation at Surfer.
 * Thank you, [Ryan Singer](https://www.linkedin.com/in/ryan-singer-9941592b), for sharing writing the book and making the next big step in closing the gap between discovery and delivery.
+* And all the people who taught me to use the common sense in the agile world.

 __Disclaimer:__ This is a series of my thoughts.
 People mentioned above may have different opinions on this topic.
 They most likely disagree with me in many cases, just as I agree and disagree with them.